4 Key Benefits of Financial Spring Cleaning

-It’s springtime, and for many of us, that signals an annual tradition – time to clean.
-Besides the sense of accomplishment, sparkling countertops and dust-free bookshelves, spring cleaning can have other benefits.
-Some experts believe that getting rid of excess clutter can reduce stress.
+It’s springtime, and for many of us, that signals an annual tradition – Spring Cleaning.
+Besides the sense of accomplishment, sparkling countertops, and dust-free bookshelves, spring cleaning can have other benefits.
+For example, some experts believe getting rid of excess clutter can reduce stress.

 Simply being organized can help reduce stress.